 We are using Photoshop CC 2019, and we have access to it for the time being.
 You can use other versions as well.
 And, the operation is almost the same as that we are using.

 Change Background Color in Photoshop – Step 1: Selecting The Subject

 Changing the background color in Photoshop requires separating the subject from the existing background.
 So, we need to select the subject first.
 You will have a couple of useful selection tools, such as;

 - The Pen Tool

-- The Quick Selection Tool & The Magic Wand Tool
+- The Quick Selection Tool and the Magic Wand Tool

 - Select & Mask tool

 - The Lasso Tool, The Polygonal Lasso Tool & Magnetic Lasso Tool

 - Rectangular Marquee Tool and Elliptical Marquee Tool